tacotruffles/react-burger-builder/README.md

 - Some useful local state configurations for managing UI like spinners and side menus
 - JWT Authentication for guarded enpoints
 - Lazy loading for components (Orders, Auth, Checkout) for faster loading of necessary core components
+- Unit testing examples for a Redux reducer, container and component

 ## How to stand up this repo